 BHA currently has Public Housing units located at Winfield Apartments, Shadow Creek Apartments, Charter House, Bay Vista West and Bay Vista South.
 The units are leased to families who are on the Public Housing waitlist in order by time and date of their application and bedroom size.

+Questions about public housing?
 Contact Information for BHA Property Managers:

 Property Manager for Bay Vista South, Bay Vista West, Tara Heights, and The Summit at Bay Vista